Marcellinus (magister militum): Source of power

 As the comes rei militaris Dalmatiae Marcellinus had a substantial fleet at his disposal which was based at Salona, and which would become of great importance in his career.
 From giving him the necessary means to threaten Italy with invasion, his ability to invade and secure Sicily on two occasions and from whence he accompanied Anthemius with an army from the East as well as forces of his own to install Anthemius as Emperor.

 As for his land forces, we know for certain he had Hunnic troops.
 But it is not clear if these were federate forces or mercenaries.
-Regardless of which one they are, it not surprising he had Huns in his army since break up of the Hunnic Empire came in 454.
+Regardless of which one they were, it is not surprising he had Huns in his army since the break up of the Hunnic Empire came in 454.

 He also had manpower to draw on from north of the Sava River and from traditional recruiting grounds in the Dalmatian interior.
 Perhaps most important of all, and the source of the "well-equipped" phrase, is that Marcellinus had within his region the imperial arms factory of Dalmatia, a naval arsenal at Salona (near present-day Split) and access to mining resources of lead in Domavia (near present-day Srebrenica) and iron in the Sava Valley.
 Due to the geography of Dalmatia which deterred approach from land (for the coastal cities), and his control of the Adriatic Sea, Marcellinus was quite unassailable which allowed him to become very active in major areas of the West.